 Today marked the longest leg of our trip so far, 60km (37 miles) to Chinon.
-On our way there we stopped at Chateau Villandry for a tour and at Chateau d’Ussé for a quick photo stop.
+Along the way we stopped at Chateau Villandry for a tour and at Chateau d’Ussé for a quick photo stop.

 First Stop: Château Villandry

 I’ll let you in on a little secret.
-We decided to take our picnic lunch in the castle gardens.
-When we bought the tickets the clerk asked if she could see inside the back, we assumed to check for dangerous items.
-As Kathrin held it out she asked if we had a picnic in it.
-She quickly said no and the woman was satisfied.
-After walking around and admiring the gardens we found a bench in a quiet corner in an upper-level garden to enjoy our picnic lunch in secret.
+We took our picnic lunch in the castle gardens.
+When we bought the tickets, the clerk asked if she could see inside the Kathrin’s bag; we assumed to check for dangerous items.
+As Kathrin held it out, she asked if we had a picnic in it.
+Kathrin quickly said no, which satisfied the woman.
+After walking around and admiring the gardens, we found a bench in a quiet corner in an upper-level garden to enjoy our picnic lunch in secret.

 Hey, What's That?

 With a full stomach, we jumped back on our bikes to continue on to Chinon.
 After an hour of biking along our merry way, we looked over to the left and noticed another Château, Château d’Usse (pictured below).
 It’s an impressive castle.
 In fact, its beauty inspired Charles Perrault to write the fairytale Sleeping Beauty.
 Château d’Ussé is one of the few chateaux in the Loire Valley that is still privately owned.

 As we traveled further west towards Chinon, I noticed a slow shift in the architecture.
 Limestone became the predominant building material.
 We still saw some timber-framed houses, but they were not as plentiful as in Tours, Amboise, and the other towns we had seen.
 The limestone of the Loire Valley region is called Tuffeau.
 Eventually, we came to a rest stop that had a memorial to the Tuffeau workers of the area.